ohmjs/ohm/doc/patterns-and-pitfalls.md

 #### 🐍 Ambiguous recursion

 Notice that in the arithmetic grammar above, `mulExp` appears on the right hand side of all of `addExp`'s cases.
 Be careful that you don't write rules that are "ambiguously recursive", e.g. `addExp = addExp "+" addExp`.
 If you write your grammar like this, a reader can't tell whether `+` is left-associative or right-associative.
-(In Ohm, you will actually get a right-assiciative parse — see [#56](https://github.com/ohmjs/ohm/issues/56) for details.)
+(In Ohm, you will actually get a right-associative parse — see [#56](https://github.com/ohmjs/ohm/issues/56) for details.)

 ## Semantics